-The Cell non-financial assets consist of prepayments.
-At the reporting date, the Cell did not have any non-financial liabilities.
+The Cell's non-financial assets consist of prepayments and did not have any non-financial liabilities at the reporting date.

 7. Taxation

 7.1 Income tax

 The Cell, being resident in Mauritius, is liable to income tax in Mauritius on its chargeable income at the rate of 15%.
 The Cell has received its Category 1 Global Business Licence ("GBL1") on or before 16th October 2017 and is grandfathered under the provisions of the Finance (Miscellaneous Provisions) Act 2018 ("FA 2018").
 As from 1st July 2021, the Company's GBL1 licence will be automatically converted to a Global Business Licence ("GBL").
 The Company will therefore operate under the current tax regime up to 30th June 2021.